JAFSCD Partners

 Raleigh, North Carolina, USA

-CEFS extends knowledge from our world-class faculty to farmers, families, and citizens across the state and beyond.
-We don’t just conduct groundbreaking research; we deliver solutions directly into the hands of North Carolinians, translating campus discoveries into community solutions that help keep North Carolina agriculture growing and sustainable.
+CEFS extends knowledge from its world-class faculty to farmers, families, and citizens across the state and beyond.
+CEFS doesn’t just conduct groundbreaking research; it delivers solutions directly into the hands of North Carolinians, translating campus discoveries into community solutions that help keep North Carolina agriculture growing and sustainable.

 UNC CHPDP